Connection.

 Mixed-Use Livable Area

 This proposed redevelopment replaces underutilized industrial areas with new residential, commercial, and public spaces for the residents of Charlestown.
-The project will feature 5 Office /Lab buildings, over 10 restaurants, community space for 3 existing businesses that will relocate into the new buildings, and community space for the Charlestown Coalition.
+The project will feature 1 Office /Lab buildings, 1,235 housing units, and 87,000 SF of retail and community space for the Charlestown Coalition.

 Sustainability & Resiliency